 - The full funds range: pick from around 2000 funds.

 You don't have to choose your investments as soon as you open an ISA.
-We'll hold your money in cash, currently at a variable interest rate of 0.5% tax-free/Annual Equivalent Rate (AER), until you tell us how you'd like to invest it.
+We'll hold your money in cash, currently at a variable interest rate linked to Bank of England base rate of 0.25% tax-free/Annual Equivalent Rate (AER) payable monthly, until you tell us how you'd like to invest it.
+If the interest rate on the cash account is less than the Aviva charge your money in the cash account will reduce in value.
 HSBC is currently the provider of our cash accounts, although this may change from time to time.

 As with all investments, the value of an Aviva Stocks & Shares ISA can go down as well as up.
 Any return on investment will depend on the fund you choose to invest in and how much risk it carries.
 Risk is often measured by volatility, which refers to how often, and how far, an investment's value rises and falls over time.